nautobot/nautobot/docs/configuration/optional-settings.md

 Default: False

-Toggle exposing Prometheus metrics at `/metrics`.
+Toggle the availability Prometheus-compatible metrics at `/metrics`.
 See the [Prometheus Metrics](../../additional-features/prometheus-metrics/) documentation for more details.

 ---